fmzingler/PUI2015_fmz208/Homework3/Citibike/README.md

 The hypothesis (null and alternative) were created by both authors together.
 Jingqin developed the base code.
 Fernando reviewed the logic and formulation of the code.
 Jingquin tested the code for April 2015 and Fernando for August 2015.

 #ANALYSIS AND RESULTS
+August data is larger then April, but the distribuition for the trips dusring the day are very similar, including same peak hours in the morning/afternoon.

 For both months evaluated, the Null Hypothesis could be rejected.
-August data is larger then April, but the distribuition for the trips dusring the day are very similar, including same peak hours in the morning/afternoon.
+In April, the z score resulted in 79.22, which is very large.
+In this case, a probabiility of p=0.9998 was used, which resulted in  a value smaller than thee level of significance established.
+In August, the z value was even bigger (127.70), providing the same result as April: The Null Hyothesis could be rejected.

+The test selected can be considered appropriated because the samples are random and